stistrup/rme-control-gui/README.md

 A fun little project to learn tauri and some rust.
 It's made to work on my mashine and my setup.
 The "buffer size" is just pipewires clock.force-quantum, and havn't yet tried if the app crashes without pipewire.
 Or how it handles running jack as main audio server etc. If you try it and can't get it to work, feel free to post issues and maybe i can fix it.

-IMPORTANT: You need a kernel version 6.12 or later as this app depends on some controls made available in that release.
-If you have an earlier kernel, you can manually apply [this patch](https://github.com/stistrup/rme-gain-kernel-patch)
+IMPORTANT: On kernel versions earlier than 6.12, app is run in compatibility mode, where there are no input gain controls, and no main out voulume.
+Those are instead replaced by PCM routing, which gets the job done, but is not actually the same as changing monitor or headphones volume on the physical device.
+If you have an earlier kernel, you can manually apply [this patch](https://github.com/stistrup/rme-gain-kernel-patch) if you want full functionality.

 ![image](https://github.com/user-attachments/assets/021db914-f0e2-406b-b667-162300d76f97)